Adytm404/GeoLocation-Tools-WebApp/README.md

 # GeoLocation Tools WebApp

-a simple website built with php to track someone's location using gps
+website using php to track someone's location using gps

 ## Demo Website

 https://getlo.nyancorp.tech/

+## How to use

+To run this project, you will need to add the following environment variables to your .env file

+`1.
+Click "Generate" to get your token`

+`2.
+Share link to your friend`

+`3.
+See result with input your token and click "Check result"`

 ## Dashboard Generator